CristiStratulat/PollApp/README.md

 Overall, as it is my first real project, I got familiarized working with this type of work.

 # Bugs discovered
- -if we delete the cache memory/reinstall the app, we can vote as many times per day as we want (because i used preferences to save the last time sometimes voted and whenever someone reinstalls the app/ deletes catche the preferences reset.)
+If we delete the cache memory/reinstall the app, we can vote as many times per day as we want (because i used preferences to save the last time sometimes voted and whenever someone reinstalls the app/ deletes catche the preferences reset.)